chanzuckerberg/single-cell-curation/docs/schema_guide.md

 or SCTransform functions, the correct choice is usually `log1p`.

-### `cellxgene schema validate`
+### `cellxgene-schema validate`

-The next `cellxgene schema` subcommand is `cellxgene schema validate`, and it validates that a given h5ad follows a version of the schema.
+The next `cellxgene-schema` subcommand is `cellxgene-schema validate`, and it validates that a given h5ad follows a version of the schema.
 It accepts two parameters:

 1. The h5ad file to check
-2. The version of the schema to check against.
+2. Whether the validation should be "shallow"

+If the validation is shallow, all the script does is check for a valid schema version number in the `uns` metadata.
+This works because the `cellxgene-schema apply` command won't write the version into the file unless it verifies that the new h5ad file does indeed follow the schema.
+If the validation is "deep", then it reads the schema version and actually checks all the fields in the h5ad against it.

 If the validation succeeds, the command will have a zero exit code.
 If it does not, it will have a non-zero exit code and will print validation failure messages.